 Resolving conflict with a DISC type Cs personality

-Conflict is a useful way to discover truth and bring underlying issues to the surface, as long as emotions are kept out of it.
+Conflict should be addressed in a rational way, in order to discover truth and bring underlying issues to the surface.

 DISC Type Cs Personality Motivations

 When people experience pain, stress, or dissatisfaction, it can usually be attributed to energy-draining activities.
 Therefore, it’s important to know what kinds of activities energize each personality type and what activities drain them.